Andrés Cabas: Present

 In May 2018, Cabas released his first ever English language song; "To Stay".
 It is the result of his fans' strong appeal for an English version of the hit ballad; "Tanto Que Te Amo Tanto".
 "To Stay" was also co-written and produced with José Gaviria in Miami.
-In the first few days of its release, Cabas’ "To Stay" made Spotify’s Baladas Románticas playlist.
+In the first few days of its release, Cabas' "To Stay" made Spotify’s Baladas Románticas playlist.

-"Tanto Que Te Amo Tanto" was followed by “Valiente”, another slightly reggaeton infused pop song in 2018.
-Cabas opened the Central American Games in Barranquilla, with Miss Universe 2015 Paulina Vega and Shakira to great reviews, in front of more than 55,000 people and a massive live television audience around the world.
-And he closed the Colombian soccer season that same year, again in front of a massive live and live TV audience.
+"Tanto Que Te Amo Tanto" was followed by "Valiente," a reggaeton infused pop song in 2018.
+Cabas opened the Central American Games in Barranquilla, with Miss Universe 2015 Paulina Vega and Shakira.
+That same year, he closed the Colombian soccer season.

-And now there is “Amor Y Traicion”.

 Starting in May 2022, Cabas released a series of singles and a new album.
 The first single, Amor Y Traicion, was written and produced with Grammy winning producer George Noriega and his team at the Cutting Cane studios in Miami and mixed by Luis Barrera Jr. Mastered by – Francisco Holzmann.
 The single was accompanied by an animated video created in Argentina by Federico and Nicolas Raiman.
 In 2021, Cabas released "Divina" an anthem to the city of Bogotá, "Trato Y No Consigo", which speaks about the importance of family and includes a music video featuring his son, Simón, and "Solos Ft.
 Martina La Peligrosa" a seductive single with Colombian actress and singer, Martina La Peligrosa, which has reached the #6 spot in Colombian's music charts.